 Virtual Field Trips

 There are many sites in Pennsylvania that you can visit to view geologic features and to learn about the geologic heritage of our state.
 These sites include state parks where exceptional geologic features are preserved.
-To learn about geologic features at selected Pennsylvania state parks, see our Park Guide series.
+To learn about geologic features at selected Pennsylvania state parks, see our Trail of Geology series.
 Our photo gallery is another way to view some scenic and unique geologic features of the state.
 Specific guidebooks and virtual field trips that highlight areas of Pennsylvania are listed below.

 |Discover rocks, ridges and ravines in the Laurel Highlands of southwestern Pennsylvania.|